chapel-lang/chapel/doc/README.rst

 Chapel Documentation
 ====================

-This directory contains Chapel's documentation in two forms:
+This directory contains Chapel's documentation in two formats:

-``html/`` contains a web-rendered form of the documentation, which reflects the online documentation hosted at ``http://chapel.cray.com/docs``.
+``html/`` contains a web-rendered format of the documentation, which reflects the online documentation hosted at ``http://chapel.cray.com/docs``.
 This can be viewed by pointing a web browser of your choice to ``html/index.html``.

-``rst/`` contains the documentation in the form of reStructuredText (rst), a markup language.
+``rst/`` contains the documentation in the format of reStructuredText (rst), a markup language.
 This documentation can be viewed with a text editor of your choice.

+Note that some files in ``rst/`` are written or generated for the purpose of being rendered as HTML, such as the ``modules/`` and ``builtins/`` directory, as well as the ``index.rst`` files.
+For this reason, we recommend browsing the documentation in the web format.

 Resources
 ---------